FaR-Team/patch-notes/_posts/2024-12-18-Since-December-18th.md

 # Since December 18th

 ## FARMOXEL
-+ Fixed a weird issue caused by the new outline, that made every backface have it alpha replaced by the outline color
++ Fixed a weird issue caused by the new outline, that made every backface have it alpha replaced by the outline color.
++ Fixed a bug where the user could subtract items they didn't have in the basket from the basket, giving them a negative "bonus" of cash to use.
 + Fixed the explosion's materials.
 + Fixed a bug that caused the game not to recognize a change of day if the user blacked out.
 + Fixed a bug that caused dirt overlapping.